JanDeDobbeleer/oh-my-posh/docs/docs/segment-path.md

 - enable_hyperlink: `boolean` - displays an hyperlink for the path - defaults to `false`
 - mixed_threshold: `number` - the maximum length of a path segment that will be displayed when using `Mixed` - defaults to `4`
+- stack_count_enabled: `boolean` - displays the stack count when using pushd/popd - defaults to `false`

 ## Style